 Electrolytes are minerals and salts in a person’s blood.
 Electrolytes help conduct electrical impulses around a person’s body.

 A person who has an imbalance of electrolytes may notice they have an increased heart rate.
-An older study from 2013 found that the most common symptoms a person with an electrolyte imbalance experienced were:

 To diagnose an electrolyte imbalance, a doctor can perform an electrolyte test.
 An electrolyte test checks the levels of electrolytes in a person’s blood.
 The doctor can then recommend treatment based on what electrolyte levels are abnormal.